Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Parsley is a delicious green herb that you probably know as a garnish on your plate.
 Parsley, however, is much more than a garnish.
 It is full of antioxidants, flavonoids, minerals, and vitamins.

 Parsley has incredible liver detox properties.
 It helps to stimulate the release of bile and the removal of heavy metals and other toxins from your body.
 Parsley may lower inflammatory liver enzymes.
-It may also help to decrease your blood sugar levels that may lead to liver inflammation when too high (12)
+It may also help to decrease your blood sugar levels which may lead to liver inflammation when too high (12)

 You can use parsley as a garnish.
 You may add it to your salads or green juices.
 You may also try a soothing parsley tea.
-Boil one cup of water in a small put then add ¼ cup of chopped, fresh parsley or 2 tablespoons of dried parsley, and let it steep for 5 to 10 minutes.
+Boil one cup of water in a small pot then add ¼ cup of chopped, fresh parsley or 2 tablespoons of dried parsley, and let it steep for 5 to 10 minutes.
 To learn more about the health benefits of parsley, I recommend this article

 Cucumber

 Cucumber is one of the most hydrating vegetables out there.
 They are full of phytonutrients and electrolytes.
-They have a cooling effect on your organs and detoxifying effect on your body.
+They have a cooling effect on your organs and a detoxifying effect on your body.
 They support your digestion and liver and are an essential part of a liver, gallbladder, or kidney detox diet.
 To learn more about the benefits of cucumbers, read this article.

 Cucumber is a perfect vegetable to snack on.
 You may dip it into hummus or guacamole.
 Add it to your green juices and salads.
 Try my Cleansing Cucumber Soup for liver and gallbladder benefits.